ProjectEvergreen/greenwood-demo-adapter-netlify/README.md

 > ⚠️ _**Note**: Currently this repo is a WIP_

-A demonstration repo for using Greenwood with Netlify Serverless and Edge functions for APIs and SSR pages.
+A demonstration repo for using Greenwood with Netlify Serverless and Edge functions for APIs and SSR pages and used in part of crafting its design for [introducing platform "adapters" into Greenwood](https://github.com/ProjectEvergreen/greenwood/issues/1008).

 ## Setup